TimoteTh3God/weeb-fest/README.md

 # weeb-fest
-a place for a shitty weeb to dump some shit
+a place for a weeb to dump some stuff

+some nerd who wants to start on coding but has no idea what to do lul, ill dump whatever i make here